 Walt and Skyler come home, and Skyler, outraged, tells him that Marie stole something and denied it when confronted.
 Walt tells her that "people sometimes do things for their families."
 Skyler asks him if that justifies stealing, and Walt asks her what if it was him who did something criminal; if she would then divorce him and turn him in to the police.
 Both playful and serious, she replies, "You don't want to find out."

 Walt and Jesse meet with Tuco again, and present the four pounds of meth as promised.
 Tuco is curious to know why the meth is blue, and Walt explains that they used a different process, but Tuco concludes that he is happy with the result regardless of the color, and tells Walt that he will gladly keep paying him as long as he keeps bringing him meth.
-The deal seems to be over, but one of Tuco's henchmen decides to warn Walt and Jesse against crossing Tuco.
+The deal seems to be over, but one of Tuco's henchmen, No-Doze, decides to warn Walt and Jesse against crossing Tuco.
 Tuco is furious that an underling would presume to speak on his behalf, and beats the poor guy to a pulp in a fit of rage.
 As Tuco walks laughing away, Walt and Jesse looks on in shock at what just happened, realizing that they're in pretty deep.

 This episode provides examples of:

 - Auto Erotica: Skyler and Walt get hot and heavy in their car, in the school parking lot no less.

 - Bad Boss: Tuco establishes he's not above beating the shit out of his own men at the slightest provocation.
 Walt and Jesse take note.